American Airlines to Use 3-D Imaging at Security Checkpoints

 This technology could allow people to keep liquids and laptops in their carry-on bags.

-"After a careful evaluation, American Airlines chose Analogic as its preferred supplier of Checkpoint CT based on several factors including image quality, airport-friendly design and ease of operation," said Jim Ryan, Analogic senior vice president of security systems.
+"After a careful evaluation, American Airlines chose Analogic as its preferred supplier of Checkpoint CT based on several factors including image quality, airport-friendly design and ease of operation," Jim Ryan, Analogic senior vice president of security systems, said in a statement.
 "ConneCT is a culmination of ten years of checkpoint CT research and development and is positioned to be the innovative leader in the aviation security marketplace."

 This system is now being used at the Phoenix Sky Harbor International Airport.